How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Simplify Your Giveaways with RafflePress

-If you intend to run a giveaway on your WordPress website, here’s how RafflePress helps with each step we’ve covered:
+If you intend to run a giveaway on your WordPress website, here’s what RafflePress gives you:

 Don’t just take my word for it.
-Here’s what Scott Gardener, owner of Agile’ Marketing Services, says:
+Here’s what Scott Gardener, owner of Agile Marketing Services, says:

 “I’m a huge proponent of using email lists and try to make sure all my clients use them.
 RafflePress is a fun and easy way to build or add to your list.
 With just one contest, I added to one client’s list by over 50%.”